 Crossbows did have their drawbacks (pardon the pun).
 Aside from being painfully slow to reload, unless well protected by spearmen and cavalry, arbalesters were sitting ducks in close combat, particularly once their lethal volley of bolts was released.

-Then there was the problem that moisture poses to the weapons.
+Then there was the problem that moisture posed to the weapons.

-During the battle of Crecy in 1346, a rainstorm rendered the bowstrings of the 5,000 Genoese crossbows useless.
+During the Battle of Crecy in 1346, a rainstorm rendered the bowstrings of the 5,000 Genoese crossbows soggy and useless.
 Too bad for the French.
 The English long bowmen on the other hand simply removed their bowstrings and tucked them beneath their caps to keep them dry — unlike bows, crossbows can’t be easily unstrung.
 Later, the English restrung their bows and rained volley after volley of arrows down on the helpless Italian mercenaries.
 The Genoese broke and fled and ironically were cut down as they retreated by their own French employers who thought them cowards.

 Despite setbacks like these, crossbows, when employed properly, continued to dominate the battlefield until they were gradually replaced in the 1500s by ball and power weapons.